 - In pregnancy, bowel movements are also affected because of the umbilical hernia.
 If the opening is too wide, the umbilical hernia can force the bowel out.
 In such a condition, bowel movements are cut off, which can be detrimental for your pregnancy.

-- Nausea, excessive vomiting, fever, and pain in the umbilical area are some other complications of the umbilical hernia during pregnancy.
+- Nausea, excessive vomiting, fever, and pain in the umbilical area are some other complications of an umbilical hernia during pregnancy.

 - If the bulge is clearly visible, then umbilical hernia might be in bad condition.
 In such a situation you should immediately consult your doctor.